 While in Goathland you can also visit the North York Moors Railway station that doubled up as Hogsmeade in the Harry Potter films.

-#02 Aysgarth Falls (Robin Hood Prince of Theives)
+2. Aysgarth Falls - Robin Hood Prince of Thieves

 Calendar Girls is of course the wonderful true story of 12 ladies from a Yorkshire WI who dared to bare all in order to raise money for Leukaemia Research.
 The inevitable film starring Helen Mirren was filmed in and around Kettlewell and a “Calendar Girls Trail” brochure can be bought at the local shops and pubs.
 It gives information on the landmarks and buildings used in the film.

-If you fancy following in the foorsteps of the Emmerdale locals and visiting Hotten for a bit of shopping, you should head to the market town of Otley that doubles as this town.
+If you fancy following in the footsteps of the Emmerdale locals and visiting Hotten for a bit of shopping, you should head to the market town of Otley that doubles as this town.

 This Grade I listed 18th century country house is situated on the banks on the River Ure near Boroughbridge in North Yorkshire.
 Within the house there are collections of paintings, furniture and other historic items while outside there are woodland walks and herbaceous borders.